One Sweet Day: Reception and accolades

 "One Sweet Day" has been met with universal acclaim from contemporary music critics.
-AllMusic's Stephen Thomas Erlewine praised the song for its craft and writing, commenting that "[in] "One Sweet Day," a duet with Boyz II Men, Carey appeals to both audiences equally because of the sheer amount of craft and hard work she puts into her albums.
+AllMusic's Stephen Thomas Erlewine praised the song for its craft and writing, commenting that "[in] 'One Sweet Day', a duet with Boyz II Men, Carey appeals to both audiences equally because of the sheer amount of craft and hard work she puts into her albums.
 Steve Baltin from Cash Box wrote, "This single could be thrown at the bottom of the 99 cents bin, buried under the Partridge Family and Starlite Vocal Band, and it would still find its way into the hands of fans.
-This is as big a guaranteed hit as anything that’s come out in some time".
+This is as big a guaranteed hit as anything that's come out in some time".
 He added, "You will never find a surer bet than whether this song will make number one."
-James Masterton for Dotmusic demed it as "a saccharine piece of American soul slush."
-Ken Tucker from Entertainment Weekly felt the song truly highlighted the album, "[One Sweet Day] radiates a breezy sexiness that Carey, for all the brazen hussiness of her public persona, rarely permits herself to reveal in song.
+James Masterton for Dotmusic deemed it "a saccharine piece of American soul slush."

+Ken Tucker from Entertainment Weekly felt the song truly highlighted the album, "['One Sweet Day'] radiates a breezy sexiness that Carey, for all the brazen hussiness of her public persona, rarely permits herself to reveal in song.
 In 2018, the magazine noted, "Goosebumps, every time.
 Carey's heavenly vocals, combined with the song's universal message and the sweet harmonies of Boyz II Men."
-Stephen Holden from The New York Times shared similar sentiments and wrote "On 'One Sweet Day,' the singer joins forces with Boyz II Men, those masters of pleading post-doo-wop vocal harmonies, for a tender eulogy that suggests that the singers have been personally touched by the AIDS crisis."
-A reviewer from People magazine felt the song was a "stand-out track" and called Carey's vocal performance "bravura belting."
+Music & Media named it a "skillful ballad", complimenting Boyz II Men, "who add a soulful touch to Carey's perfectionist vocals."
+Stephen Holden from The New York Times shared similar sentiments and wrote, "On 'One Sweet Day', the singer joins forces with Boyz II Men, those masters of pleading post-doo-wop vocal harmonies, for a tender eulogy that suggests that the singers have been personally touched by the AIDS crisis."
+A reviewer from People magazine named the song a "stand-out track" and called Carey's vocal performance "bravura belting."
+Gina Morris from Smash Hits gave it two out of five, calling it a "soulful, purer-than-pure twee little number".

 "One Sweet Day" won many prestigious awards throughout 1996.
 At the Blockbuster Entertainment Awards, the song won the award for "Favorite Adult Contemporary Single Female 'One Sweet Day'".
 "One Sweet Day" also won the award for "Song of the Year" at the BMI Awards and a "Special Award for 16 weeks at #1" at the Billboard Music Awards.
 Together, Daydream and "One Sweet Day" were nominated for six Grammy Awards at the 38th annual ceremony, however, to Carey's surprise, also to the surprise of many critics, they lost all of the nominations.
 In a readers' poll conducted by Rolling Stone, the song was ranked first for the category of the Best Collaboration of All Time.